nightwyrm/bsky_feeds/README.md

 # BlueSky Feeds
 A repo of [BlueSky](https://bsky.app) feeds for transparency so that people can view the filters, and sharing so that people can federate the feeds i.e. create their own versions.

+**Note:** Please be conscious of the appropriate use of kupu in any feeds created.
+I inadvertently made a misappropriation in mine which I regret and apologise for.

 ## Federating Instructions
 To create your own version of one of these feeds: